Huskiefusion/vs-sln-gen/README.md

 It will soon be, and the end goal is integration with vscode in plugin form.

 I am also looking to compile this into a standalone executable, so you don't have to run it with node.
-Unsure on the pheasability of that, we will see...
+Unsure on the feasibility of that, we will see...

 ## Extra Info